Skip to cookie consent Skip to main content

 What is depression?

 Depression, also called major depressive disorder, is a mood disorder that affects millions of Americans.
-According to the National Institute of Mental Health (NIMH), the 2020 National Survey on Drug Use and Health (NSDUH) found about 14.8 million U.S. adults aged 18 or older had at least one major depressive episode with severe impairment in the past year.
+According to the National Institute of Mental Health (NIMH), in 2021, an estimated 14.5 million U.S. adults aged 18 or older had at least one major depressive episode with severe impairment in the past year.

 Depression is a common health condition that can easily become serious.
 It may lead to isolation, inability to function in work, school, family, or social environments, and, in extreme cases, suicide.
 And even though it can feel different to different people, there are common signs and symptoms that can signal that any given person is struggling with depression or another mental illness.

 If you believe that you or a loved one might be struggling with depression, you may be feeling lost, scared, or helpless.
-The situation you’re facing is difficult — but, according to Emily Mae Sullivan, DO, there is hope.
+The situation you’re facing is difficult — but, according to Emily Mae Sullivan, DO, a Mass General Brigham psychiatrist, there is hope.

-Dr. Sullivan is an outpatient psychiatrist who practices at Mass General Brigham Integrated Care in Burlington, MA and Watertown, MA.
-She treats patients with different mental illnesses and mood disorders, including depression.
+Dr. Sullivan treats patients with different mental illnesses and mood disorders, including depression.
 And in her experience, people living with depression can get better and go on to live fulfilling lives.

 “I’ve always been interested in mood disorders,” Dr. Sullivan explains.
 “They’ve sort of been my favorite thing to treat, because you can get a nice response out of people.
 Unfortunately, you’re often working with patients at their lowest, but it’s so good to see people get better and really get back to their lives.”